U.S. judge rules faith groups exempt from contraception mandate

-NEW YORK (Reuters) - A U.S. judge has ruled that four organizations with ties to the Roman Catholic church are exempt from a provision of the Affordable Care Act that requires them to provide coverage for contraceptive services and counseling to their employees.
+NEW YORK, Dec 17 (Reuters) - A U.S. judge has ruled that four organizations with ties to the Roman Catholic church are exempt from a provision of the Affordable Care Act that requires them to provide coverage for contraceptive services and counseling to their employees.

 Judge Brian Cogan in U.S. District Court in Brooklyn found that the four New York-area Roman Catholic entities - two schools and two healthcare organizations - faced “some present detriment” by being forced to comply with the contraception mandate or face financial penalties.